fdgbt/42_lem_in/README.md

 pip3 install pygame
 ```

-Now, you can combine the "Visu-Hex" with "lem-in" program:
+You can now combine the "Visu-Hex" with the "lem-in" program:

 ```
 ./lem-in < maps/valid/subject7 | python3 src/visu/visu-hex.py -py3